rauljvr/epg/rentalsystem/README.txt

 ### ASSUMPTIONS ###

-1.- The start date of the rental is the current date of the system.
+1.- The start date of the rental is always the current date of the system.
 2.- A video game it can only be associated with one type of game.
 3.- I focused on the requeriments demanded, so the CRUD operations of the tables were ommited.
 I provide the MySQL database script that I used with some inserts included which is in the "db" folder.